 Hilber et al. 2019 [30] demonstrated that using low PAH limit values is prudent and reasonable.
-When biochars with higher contents of PAHs (up to 60 mg Σ 16 EPA-PAH per kg biochar) were introduced in the rumen of a fistulated bovine, more than half of the PAHs from the biochar were released in the digestive system of the cow and may thus have impaired the biological system.
+When biochars with higher contents of PAHs (up to 60 mg $\Sigma$ 16 EPA-PAH per kg biochar) were introduced in the rumen of a fistulated bovine, more than half of the PAHs from the biochar were released in the digestive system of the cow and may thus have impaired the biological system.
 Therefore, applying the precautionary principle and complying with existing regulations for other substrates and materials in agriculture and industry, the EBC limit values for PAHs were set for the various application classes on the following existing legal regulations and considerations:

-In the upcoming amendment to the new EU fertilizer regulation, a limit value of 6 mg kg-1 DM will be set for the sum of 16 EPA-PAH [3,31].
+In the EU fertilizer product regulation, a limit value of 6 mg kg-1 DM wasset for the sum of 16 EPA-PAH [3,31].
 Since 2021, this limit value applies to EBC-Agro.
 The list of 16 individual PAH compounds was compiled by the U.S. Environmental Protection Agency to allow monitoring and regulation of PAHs.
 These 16 compounds were selected from hundreds of PAHs [32] based on environmental relevance, toxicity, and ability to measure them.

 The reason for using the 16 EPA-PAHs as reference and the selection of such low limit values is, as explained above, not based on biochar science or biochar-based risk assessments but is entirely based on limit values that were established for other soil-amendments like compost, digestate, plant substrates, and (contaminated) soil itself.
 In absence of investigations how PAHs in biochar may pose risks to the environment and health, it was easier and faster to use the lowest known limit values for any type of soil amendment and apply it for biochar, too.
-The alternative to this pragmatic decision would have been to wait until systematic research provides the evidence to define reference substances and limit values specifically for biochar to protect soils, plants, animals, workers, and consumers - an unacceptable delay for biochar mainstreaming.
-For this reason, the EBC defended these low PAH limit values in its standards since 2012.
+The alternative to this pragmatic decision would have been to wait until systematic research would eventually provide the evidence to set new limit values specifically for biochar to protect soils, plants, animals, workers, and consumers.
+As a result, the application of biochar would not have been authorized for many years to come.
+For this reason, the EBC applied and defended the low PAH limit values in its standards since 2012.